genouest/checkcel/README.md

 Three commands are available:

+# Command line

 ## Checkcel extract

 The `extract` command will try to extract a Python template (with validation setup) from an existing **.xlsx** file.
 (For now, due to the lack of python libraries for interacting with .ods files, they are not supported.)

+Optional parameter :
+* --sheet for the sheet to validate (First sheet is number 0.
+Default to 0)

 Syntax:
 `Checkcel extract myinputfile.xlsx myoutfile.py --sheet mysheetnumber`